 It is vitally important, from a naturopathic viewpoint, that skin conditions should not be suppressed with steroid creams and the like unless you really need to; rather that the pressure of elimination is removed from the skin by making sure the bowel and liver are not overloaded.

 If it’s not bowel toxicity, sometimes the skin has simply become too alkaline rather than acidic as it should be.
 This happens when the skin is not receiving the nutrients it needs to function properly.
 The treatment then is to ensure the correct nutrients.
 Often, people suffering with skin problems are not producing enough stomach acid.
 See the factsheet on this here, and this is part of the Gut Plan too.

-To start you off, you might want to read this series of articles I have written as a contributor to SkinsMatter.com.
+To start you off, you might want to read this article I wrote as a contributor to SkinsMatter.com.
 I was one of their judges for the Freefrom Skincare Awards (too busy now).
 Their job is to find the most effective, best value products free from both allergens and toxins.